LOS ANGELES--(BUSINESS WIRE)--Occidental

 wholly owned subsidiary, OxyChem, manufactures and markets chlor-alkali

-responsibility in all of the company's worldwide operations.
+of the company's worldwide operations.

 Portions of this press release contain forward-looking statements and